Mouslim2004/BlogBackend/README.md

 1. Create a package called service with a class PostsService which is going to apply the business rules to fulfill the app
 2. Within post service initialize post repository

+### Create Posts controller

+1. Create a package called controller with a class PostsController to handle incoming http request
+2. Within post controller initialize post service
+3. Then we are going to implement the logic to manage our posts using post service
+4. But we don't want to expose our internal database entity to the client so we are going to use dto
+5. So create a package called dto which is going to be used for transferring data between different layers of the app
+6. With that we gonna need a mapper to convert java object

+### Create docker-compose file to set up our images

+### Refactor application.properties to .yml in order to link to our db